Why the Water is Bluer in St. Croix

 Other modern water sports are gaining popularity on St. Croix, including kite boarding and stand-up paddle-boarding (SUP).
 While the surf around island is rarely large enough for traditional surfing, the north shore is often ideal for kite-boarders.
 Kite St. Croix offers lessons to get started safely with this extreme sport.
 Paddle-boarding is ideal for the calm waters of the west end, relaxing for those seeking something slow-paced.
 Freedom City Surf Shop at Teres Veho Beach offers rentals, lessons and even paddle-board yoga classes.

-Remember to subscribe to our feed for up to date info on what to do and where to go when you visit St. Croix, U.S. Virgin Islands.
+Remember to subscribe to our feed for up-to-date info on what to do and where to go when you visit St. Croix, U.S. Virgin Islands.

 Written by Chris and Kerri Hanley on May 16, 2014.
 Categories: Island Praise, News & Info, Water Sports, Weather Tags: